mike99mac/nagios-doc/NagiosOnAlmaLinux.md

 ```

 - Test your web server by pointing a browser to it.
 In this example the URL is ``http://mmac01.devlab.sinenomine.net/index.html``.

-You should see rendering of the HTML file you just created.
-This means that Apache is running and serving pages.
+    This shows that Apache is running and serving pages.

 ## Prepare Nagios
 To prepare to install Nagios, perform the following steps.